LinX64/CoinCap/README.md

    and the Firewall won't block us.
 2. For home screen, I am planning to get some data from server for showing on the LineChart, but for now, I am using dummy data.
+3. Unfortunately, the API doesn't provide the data for the LineChart, so I am using dummy data for now.
+4. Iran (my home country) has been facing inflation for the last decade, and surprisingly, because of protests and the lack of management, the inflation rate is increasing day by day.
+So, I took the chance and put a logic for showing the rates in different currencies as **Local Currency**, with a refresh policy between Saturday to Thursday, and the rates will be updated every 5 minutes.
+For Friday, the rates will be retrieved from the previous day.

 ### API

-For this project, I am using [CoinCap API](https://docs.coincap.io/#ee30bea9-bb6b-469d-958a-d3e35d442d7a) for now.
+For this project, I am
+using [CoinCap API](https://docs.coincap.io/#ee30bea9-bb6b-469d-958a-d3e35d442d7a) for now.
 I will probably add more APIs in the future.

 ### Continuous Integration